 The truth is that it is probably a little of both.
 The highly accomplished get places at the top universities, and then the universities lend them their prestige when they enter the job market.
 Combined, these two effects mean that the people who invest in themselves by getting a decent education, dramatically improve their earning power in the real economy.

-The Type Of Degree You Choose Matters Too
+The Type of Degree You Choose Matters Too

-Today, college students have to be very careful with the degrees that they choose.
+Today, college students have to be very careful with the right degree that they choose.
 The world is changing fast, and so too is the type of work that people do.
 Thirty years ago, you could still expect to have a job for life, but with the march of technology, that no longer appears certain.
 Innovations will likely replace vast swathes of the workforce so that by the time the majority of graduates are halfway through their careers, they will have to switch.

 There’s nothing wrong with choosing a career that you know will come to an end, but it may mean that you have to retrain in the future, cutting into your returns from education.
 Savvy students, therefore, are going into areas that will build the skills that machines probably can’t replace.

 One area that looks particularly promising is that of environmental science.
-Both governments, industry and the media want to know about the effects of chemical exposure on the human body.
+Both governments, industry, and the media want to know about the effects of chemical exposure on the human body.
 They need people who can evaluate water supplies, products, and the atmosphere and determine whether they are a hazard to human health or not.

 Another area that looks ripe for growth is that of data analysis.
 Companies need people who understand how to use data for commercial advantage.
 Right now, there aren’t enough workers with the skills to fill all the roles in the economy.

-The Returns To College Education
+The Returns to College Education

 The ultimate effect will be that you will wind up in a much better financial position come retirement that had you worked in a non-degree job.
 You’ll also have to make fewer sacrifices along the way too.
 You’ll have more holiday opportunities and be able to live in a better home.
 You may be able to take more holiday and work fewer weekends too, enhancing your overall quality of life.